arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you manage database schema migrations?
 * How is Lazy Loading achieved?
 When is it useful?
 What are its pitfalls?
 * What's the N+1 problem?
+* Write two functions, one Referentially Transparent and the other one Referentially Opaque.
+Discuss.

 ####[[↑]](#toc) <a name='nosql'>Questions about NoSQL:</a>